The one where Ten is broken. And broken. And also broken.

 - Number of the Beast: Jethro jokingly tells the creature "six-six-six" so it will repeat the number back to him as though it were a demonic force.

-- One-Word Title
+- One-Word Title: "Midnight".

 - Out-of-Genre Experience: The whole beginning of the episode seemed to play like a Hollywood romcom.

-- Psychic Link: Created forcefully between the creature and the Doctor.
+- Psychic Link: It's created forcefully between the creature and the Doctor.
 Judging by the expression on the Doctor's face as he's forced to repeat after Sky, it's not an enjoyable experience.
 His screams take on a terrified pitch when Sky is being thrown out the airlock, after which the link seems to break.

-- The Public Domain Channel: The entertainment screens on the shuttle bus only show old black-and-white Earth cartoons, and music videos from the '70s.
+- The Public Domain Channel: The entertainment screens on the shuttle bus only show old black-and-white Earth cartoons, and music videos from The '70s.
 Unlike most examples of the trope, the characters are aware that they're old, and aren't especially entertained.

 - Smug Snake: "Sky" sounds way too smug for someone who's supposedly been freed of alien control.
 The passengers really have no excuse for thinking the entity merely "moved on" to the Doctor.

-- Something Only They Would Say: "Allons-y!" and "Molto Bene!" finally tips off the Hostess that it's not Sky talking, it's the alien, stealing the Doctor's voice.
+- Something Only They Would Say: "Allons-y!" and "Molto bene!" finally tips off the hostess that it's not Sky talking, it's the alien, stealing the Doctor's voice.